aws-samples/sample-one-click-generative-ai-solutions/docs/index.en.md

     </div>
     <div class="deployment-help">
       <strong>First deployment:</strong> Use Deploy button.<br>
       <strong>Post-deployment updates:</strong> Use the Update button to inherit previous settings.
-Only Environment and NotificationEmailAddress fields are required; all other parameters can retain their default values (as inherited from previous configurations).
+Only Environment and NotificationEmailAddress fields are required; all other parameters can retain their default values (as inherited from previous configurations).(<a href="solutions/generative-ai-use-cases-update/" target="_blank">Confirm Detail</a>)
     </div>
   </div>
 </div>